 Tomato cultivation flourished in Santorini till the decade of the 1950s.
 But it received a rude jolt during the massive earthquake of 1956.
 Then came another blow with the introduction of mass tourism to Santorini.
 Tourism as an industry was more lucrative than farming and many farmers left their farming behind and plunged headlong in the business of tourism.
 As a result, there were very few people who were engaged in tomato cultivation.
 What used to be a routine everyday food item has today become a truly lavish food.

 In the local parlance, Santorini tomatoes are popularly referred to as tomataki.
 In the 19th century, Santorini used to be a flourishing tomato paste production centre.
 In the present era, the best time to savor the Santorini tomatoes is during the months of June, July, and August when the tomatoes are fully matured.

 The tomatokaftedes (tomato balls) dish is worth trying which uses tomatoes soaked in oil with a blend of native Santorini herbs.
 There are two distinct types of Santorini tomatoes.
 One is the authentic type and the other is the Kotiko variety.
-The Santorini Cherry Tomato grows in abundance in the favourable Santorini environment and has a characteristic flavor which it derives from the volcanic soil.
+The Santorini Cherry Tomato grows in abundance in the favourable Santorini environment and has a characteristic flavor that derives from the volcanic soil.

 Cultivators and consumers alike benefit immensely from the Santorini tomato.
 The luxuriant plants in terms of quantity bear more fruit than the usual tomato plants.
-They are also known to mature in quick time in comparison to the normal variety.
+They are also known to mature in a quick time in comparison to the normal variety.
 They are infinitely tastier than the hybrid varieties found in the neighborhood vegetable market.